What’s this project about?

 What will we do with our research findings?

 The results of this study will provide us with an understanding of emotion regulation processes for individuals with HFASD, and help us to improve the intervention.
 Results of this study may also lead to a reduction of youth’s levels of negative emotions and improvement in youth's abilities to control their emotions.
 We will write an article summarizing our findings to submit to an academic journal, present the results at national and international conferences, and create a brief summary of our findings to post on this website.

 What is the next step?

-Our project began in September 2013.
-We aim to recruit a total of 60 youth between 8-12 years of age with HFASD over the course of 3 years.
+We have completed our recruitment on December 2016 with a total of 69 youth between 8-12 years of age with HFASD over the course of 3 years.

 Want to know more about this project?

 For more information please feel free to contact Dr. Jonathan Weiss, Principal Investigator on the study, at firstname.lastname@example.org, or Paula Tablon, Lab Coordinator, at email@example.com.

 Maughan, A. & Weiss., J.A.
 (2017).
 Parental outcomes following participation in cognitive behavioural therapy for children with autism spectrum disorder.
 Journal of Autism and Developmental Disorders, 47(10), 3166-3179. doi: 10.1007/s10803-017-3224-z

 Ting, V., & Weiss, J. A. (2017).
 Emotion regulation and parent co-regulation in children with autism spectrum disorder.
 Journal of Autism and Developmental Disorders, 47(3), 680-689. doi: 10.1007/s10803-016-3009-9